xXBricksquadXx/node-starter/README.md

 Ideally, you'll run this from 2 different terminal instances.

-In one terminal, you do: `npm run watch`.
+In one terminal, you do: `npm run webpack`.
 This will watch the files in [src](/src).
 This is where you would do your coding.

 In the other terminal: `npm start`.
 This will execute the `dist/main.js` that webpack builds for you.